Counseling and Supervision

 Program Description and Outcomes

-During the 2015-2016 academic year, 9 students have been enrolled in the Ph.D. in Counseling and Supervision Program at James Madison University.
-Since the implementation of the program in the spring of 2011, five doctorates have been awarded.
-During the past two years, we admitted two students each fall semester.
+During the 2016-2017 academic year, 14 students have been enrolled in the Ph.D. in Counseling and Supervision Program.
+Since the implementation of the program, five doctorates have been awarded.
+During the past two years, we admitted a total of 10 students.
 Our full-time students are expected to complete the program in three years and our part-time students plan to complete the program in five years.
 During the first four years of the program, our combined completion rate for full-time and part-time students in the Ph.D. in Counseling and Supervision Program has been 89%.
-All of our alumni report that they are licensed and working either full-time or part-time in counselor education, supervision, and counseling practice
+All of our alumni report that they are licensed and working either full-time or part-time in counselor education, supervision, and counseling practice.